Tarrare (Atlanta): Plot

-They then go to an art gallery, where Van finds and confronts Emilio.
-Emilio tries to explain the missing package but Van takes out a stale baguette and brutally attacks Emilio.
-A bloodied Emilio then gives Van the missing package and they leave the gallery.
-They then arrive at a party, where Candice expresses her discomfort to Shanice and Xosha, but they actually like and are intrigued by Van.
-Skarsgård appears and confronts Van, as the incident caused serious repercussions to his career.
-Van responds by spitting on him, and Skarsgård is then seen masturbating in the bathroom.
-Van then starts working in the kitchen with Marcel, who also works as a chef there.
-Candice confronts Van about her new life but Van brushes her off.
-Candice also realizes that Van picked up human hands as the packages, which Marcel then proceeds to cook for the guests as a meal named "Les mains", with the guests eating while wearing a large napkin over their heads.
+The group heads to an art gallery where Van finds and confronts Emilio.
+Emilio tries to explain the missing package, but Van takes out a stale baguette and brutally attacks Emilio.
+A bloodied Emilio reveals where the missing package is, allowing Van and her friends to take it and leave the gallery.
+They then arrive at a party where Candice expresses her discomfort with Van's behavior to Shanice and Xosha, but they actually like and are intrigued by Van.
+Skarsgård appears and confronts Van, as the incident at the hotel had serious repercussions for his career.
+Van responds by spitting on him, and Skarsgård is later seen masturbating in the bathroom.
+Van starts working in the kitchen with Marcel, who also works as a chef there.
+Candice confronts Van about her new life, but Van brushes her off.
+Candice also realizes that the packages Van picked up contained human hands, which Marcel then proceeds to cook for the guests as a meal named "Les mains", with the guests eating while wearing a large napkin over their heads.

-Candice then asks Van about her old life and her plans, with Van intending to marry Marcel and get French citizenship.
+Candice asks Van about her old life and her plans, with Van revealing that she intends to marry Marcel and get French citizenship.
 But when Candice asks about Lottie, Van is taken aback.
-Van has a breakdown and starts trashing the kitchen, scaring Marcel away.
-Her screams are heard by Shanice and Xosha, who remove their napkins and are disgusted to find that they are eating hands and leave just as Skarsgård arrives excitedly to eat.
-Near the Seine, Van talks with Candice, expressing how she felt lost for a while and even deems herself a bad mother to Lottie.
-Candice consoles her, even though Van also mocks her for urinating on a man before and they laugh.
-In the final scene, Shanice visits a man for an assignment: urinating on him.
+She has a breakdown and starts trashing the kitchen, scaring Marcel away.
+Her screams are heard by Shanice and Xosha, who remove their napkins and are disgusted to find that they are eating human hands.
+They leave just as Skarsgård arrives excitedly to eat.
+Near the Seine, Van talks with Candice on a bench, expressing how she felt lost and passively suicidal for a while, deeming herself a bad mother to Lottie.
+Candice consoles her and Van concludes that she needs to go home.
+In the final scene, Shanice visits a man for an assignment: urinating on him while looking out at the Eiffel Tower.

-In a post-credits scene, Earn (Donald Glover) receives a duffel bag, despite being certain that he didn't miss anything.
-He opens the bag and finds drug pills, a Deftones shirt, and a white family portrait.
-Earn leaves the room while the camera zooms in on the portrait, revealing a white man (Tobias Segal, previously seen in "Three Slaps" and "The Big Payback").
+In a post-credits scene, Earn (Donald Glover) receives a missing duffel bag, despite being certain that he didn't forget anything on his trip.
+He opens the bag and finds pill bottles, a Deftones shirt, and a white family portrait.
+Earn leaves the room while the camera zooms in on the portrait, revealing the white man who shares his name (Tobias Segal, previously seen in "Three Slaps" and "The Big Payback").